Exeter City's Supporter and Customer Charter season 2021/22

-4.6.1 Refunds are issued on unwanted matchday tickets provided they are returned to the club at least 48 hours in advance of the advertised kick-off time of the game for which they have been issued.
+4.6.1 Refunds are issued on unwanted matchday tickets provided we receive email request at firstname.lastname@example.org at least 48 hours in advance of the advertised kick-off time of the game for which they have been issued.
 Refunds will be processed when unwanted tickets have been returned to the club.
 Any administrative charges are non-refundable.

 4.7 Postponed or abandoned matches

 4.7.1 If a match is postponed before kick-off and after entry to the stadium, tickets will be valid for the re-arranged fixture.
 For those supporters not issued with a ticket upon entry, vouchers will be issued on exiting the ground that will enable free admission to the re-arranged fixture.

 4.7.2 If a match is abandoned after kick-off, but before half-time, spectators will be entitled to up to 50 per cent reduced-price admission to the rearranged match on production of an original ticket or voucher issued on exiting the ground.
 The club reserves the right to set the reduced price of admission.

 4.7.3 If a match is abandoned during or after half-time, spectators may be entitled to reduced-price admission to the rearranged match on production of an original ticket or voucher issued on exiting the ground.
 The club reserves the right to set the reduced price of admission.

-4.7.4 Tickets bought for the original fixture or vouchers issued on exiting the ground must be retained in order to qualify for the above.
+4.7.4 Tickets bought for the original fixture or vouchers issued on exiting the ground must be retained in order to qualify for the above concessions.

 4.8 Accommodating away supporters 4.8.1 Subject to the current pandemic the club abides by EFL and Football Association Regulations governing the allocation of tickets to visiting clubs.
 The club does not charge admission prices to supporters of a visiting club higher than those charged to our own supporters for comparable accommodation.